eledot/Blitwizard/README.txt

 == Build guide ==
 (1) Dependencies

-For building this software, you first need to:
+For building this software, you first need to get the dependencies (this is also required on Linux/Mac/..).

+Either get them here: http://games.homeofjones.de/blitwizard/deps.zip (extract into the blitwizard folder root here).

+That file contains:
+    SDL 1.3 hg cloned/fetched at Nov 13, 2011
+    libpng 1.5.6
+    zlib 1.2.5
+    libogg 1.3.0
+    libvorbis 1.3.2
+    Lua 5.1.4 with patch-lua-5.1.4-4

+WARNING: Those versions might be outdated and contain bugs!
+Please always check if there are newer versions available, and consider using those instead:

+Alternatively, get them yourself in hand-picked, current versions:

  - drop the contents of a source tarball of a recent SDL 1.3 into src/sdl/